Friends of the Division - Advancement for our Mission

 they are among the best at what they do:

-- Bob Scott, extension weed scientist for the University Arkansas System Division of Agriculture, has been named president of the Southern Weed Science Society.
+- Bob Scott, extension weed scientist for the University Arkansas System Division of Agriculture, has been named president of the Southern Weed Science Society and is now director of the Rice Research and Extension Center.

 - Julie Robinson, assistant professor-program and staff development, is president this year of the National Association of Extension Program and Staff Development Professionals.